The following list of terms for Raqs sharqi movements is not the official codified terminology, as this does not exist for Raqs sharqi or belly dance.

 Pelvic lift and drop

-A pelvic lift and drop is an isolated movement of the pelvis upwards and the downward, with the accent on the down movement.
+A pelvic lift and drop is an isolated movement of the pelvis upwards and downward, with the accent on the down movement.

 Pelvic tilt with weight transfer